blackducksoftware/perceptor-scanner/README.md

 Both or either are replacable, so long as the API calls and responses are effectively the same.

-## Repository structure
+## Intended use

- Perceptor-scanner pod:  Consisting of 2 conatiners:
+ Perceptor-scanner pod consisting of 2 containers:
- - perceptor-scanner container ~ downloads a scanclient from the hub upon startup
+ - perceptor-imagefacade: makes tar files of docker images available for scanning
- - perceptor-imagefacade container ~ handles image data, metadata.
+ - perceptor-scanner: downloads a scanclient from the hub upon startup, and uses the scan client to scan docker images pulled by the imagefacade

 ## Testing

  - PifTester -- ties together real perceivers and the image facade, for image facade testing